Grand Junction Car Accident Lawyers

 A: Yes.
 Some types of injuries, such as whiplash, may not be apparent immediately following an accident.
 For safety reasons, don’t delay seeking medical attention.

 Q: What happens if the other driver doesn't have insurance?

-A: You should consult an attorney; there could be other avenues to pursue to get you compensation.
+A: Contact your insurance company and an attorney; there may be other avenues from which to pursue compensation.

 - Colorado Department of Transportation